frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 In this exercise, you will be CADing and assembling a two stage gearbox.

 The goal of this exercise is to practice modeling more advanced gearboxes.
+You will also learn how to use the `Vent` Featurescript used for pocketing.

 <center>**Exercise 2 Instruction Slides**</center>
 <!-- Slideshow container -->